We have a small number of authentic skull damarus, skullcups, and kangling which are virtually impossible to find anywhere else.

 Skullcups that are carved on the outside are completely spurious.
 These are tourist items, usually created in Nepal and never used by practicing lamas, ngakpas or yogis.
 A skull lined with silver is acceptable, though in the past only a wealthy monastery, not a traveling yogi or yogini, could afford this.
 Other ornamentation, jewels, etc. are, again, an added embellishment that is avoided by the simple renuncient or practitioner.

-Costs vary depending on the previous considerations, from $350 to $650.
+Costs vary depending on the previous considerations, from $800 and up.